pasindu222/Mario-Game2/README.md

-/root/mario
+# JavaScript Game Hosting with Automated Deployment

+## Overview

+This project demonstrates my journey into enhancing my DevOps skills by hosting a JavaScript game on AWS Cloud and implementing automated deployment using GitHub Actions.

+## Features

+- **Development:**
+  - Created a JavaScript game using VSCode.

+- **Hosting:**
+  - Deployed the game on an AWS instance for robust and scalable infrastructure.

+- **Nginx Configuration:**
+  - Configured Nginx as a reverse proxy to direct traffic from the default HTTP port (80) to the application running on port 3000.
+This allows access to the game using just the server's IP address.

+- **Automated Deployment:**
+  - Integrated GitHub Actions for CI/CD.
+Every push to the repository triggers a workflow that deploys the latest game version to the AWS instance.

+## Skills and Tools

+- **Programming:** JavaScript
+- **IDE:** VSCode
+- **Cloud Services:** AWS (EC2)
+- **Web Server:** Nginx
+- **CI/CD:** GitHub Actions
+- **Version Control:** Git, GitHub

+## How to Access

+You can access the live game [here](http://13.250.121.227).

+## Learning Outcomes

+This project has been crucial in improving my knowledge and skills in:
+- Cloud computing and AWS services
+- Server configuration with Nginx
+- Implementing CI/CD pipelines using GitHub Actions
+- Integrating development and operations for streamlined processes

+## location
 http://13.250.121.227:3000
 /www/wwwroot/eranga.run.place

-For this project, I aimed to deepen my understanding of DevOps practices and Git tools, specifically focusing on continuous integration and continuous deployment (CI/CD).
-Here’s an overview of what I achieved:

-##Development:

-Developed a JavaScript game using VSCode, ensuring a smooth and efficient coding environment.
-Hosting:

-Deployed the game on an AWS instance, utilizing the robust and scalable infrastructure provided by AWS.
-Nginx Configuration:

-Configured Nginx as a reverse proxy to route traffic from the default HTTP port to the application running on port 3000.
-This setup allows the game to be accessed via the server’s IP address without specifying a port number.
-Automated Deployment:

-Integrated GitHub Actions to automate the deployment process.
-Every time I push changes to the repository, GitHub Actions triggers a workflow to deploy the latest version of the game to the AWS instance seamlessly.
-Skills and Tools:

-Programming: JavaScript
-IDE: VSCode
-Cloud Services: AWS (EC2)
-Web Server: Nginx
-CI/CD: GitHub Actions
-Version Control: Git, GitHub
-This project has been instrumental in honing my DevOps skills, particularly in the areas of cloud computing, server configuration, and automation.
-It represents my commitment to continuous learning and my passion for integrating development and operations to streamline processes and improve efficiency.

-##Project Link:
-Live Game